Vega 1: Descent craft

-The surface lander was identical to that of Vega 2 as well as the previous six Venera missions.
+The surface lander was identical to that of Vega 2 as well as six previous Venera missions.
 The objective of the probe was the study of the atmosphere and the exposed surface of the planet.
 The scientific payload included an ultraviolet spectrometer, temperature and pressure sensors, a water concentration meter, a gas-phase chromatograph, an X-ray spectrometer, a mass spectrometer, and a surface sampling device.
 Since the probe made a nighttime landing, no images were taken.
 Several of these scientific tools (the UV spectrometer, the mass spectrograph, and the devices to measure pressure and temperature) were developed in collaboration with French scientists.